Pe-o margine de lume

-represented in the 2008 Eurovision Song Contest in Belgrade, Serbia after winning the pre-selection show Selecția Națională; their win caused several controversies.
+The song in the Eurovision Song Contest 2008 after winning the pre-selection show Selecția Națională; their win caused several controversies.
 The song was also suspected of plagiarising "La magia del corazón" (2002) by David Bustamante, prompting the set up of a commission to analyze both tracks.
 In Belgrade, Romania qualified to the final and finished in 20th place with 45 points, one of the country's lowest placements in the contest.
 "Pe-o margine de lume" was promoted by endeavours in Belgium, Spain, Cyprus, Moldova and Ukraine, and by the release of an accompanying music video, shot by Petre Năstase, portraying Nico and Vlad at a beach and in an abandoned stone pit.
 The track won awards at the 2008 Marcel Bezençon and at the 2009 Radio România Actualități Awards.

 Background and composition

 "Pe-o margine de lume" was written by Andreea Andrei and Adina Șuteu, while production was solely handled by Andrei Tudor.
 It was released on an enhanced CD in Romania in 2008 by Cat Music, also featuring the song's music video.
 "Pe-o margine de lume" is a Romanian- and Italian-language operatic ballad, which an editor of El Mundo likened to the works of Italian singer Andrea Bocelli.
 In an interview with Eurovision.tv, Miriță denied that "Pe-o margine de lume" was directly inspired by Bocelli's music, although noticing similarities.
 On the same occasion, Nico revealed that the track originally did not contain lyrics in Italian, but it was the result of her improvising to its melody in the language, matching her feelings.
 "Pe-o margine de lume" was initially recorded as a solo by Miriță in a longer version, with Nico's vocals being eventually added after the song's bridge was cut out to reduce its length.